ubleipzig/tx-booking/README.md

 in the *Configuration*-Section earlier, *Create a new Record* and choose **Closing Day**

 You have to provide at least a *Closing day name* and a *Date*.
-The days are shown as non-bookable in week overview and its not possible to create bookings from the frontend on these days.
-However there is no validation on bookings one creates from backend but they are not shown in frontend either.
+The days are shown as non-bookable in week overview, and it's not possible to create bookings from the frontend on these days.
+However, there is no validation on bookings one creates from backend, but they are not shown in frontend either.

 ### define Opening Hours
-By default all hours of all days a week are bookable.
+By default, all hours of all days a week are bookable.
 With opening hours one can define the opening hours of a day.

 To create opening hours for a day go to the page that you specified as *Record Storage Page* in the *Configuration*-Section earlier, *Create a new Record* and choose **Opening Hours**

-Select the day of week you want to specify he opening hours for and then select the hours of duty.
+Select the day of week you want to specify opening hours for and then select the hours of duty.

 If you select no hours at all the day is closed for bookings entirely.
 Like this one can create weekly closed days i.e. sunday.

 ## Advanced Customization
-By default closing days and opening hours count for all rooms.
-However if you want to define different rules for different rooms you can create a new *Record Storage Page* and specify it for the designated room(s).
+By default, closing days and opening hours count for all rooms.
+However, if you want to define different rules for different rooms you can create a new *Record Storage Page* and specify it for the designated room(s).

-Just open the already created room-record and register newly created *Record Storage Page* under *Opening times storage pages*.
+Open an already created room-record and register newly created *Record Storage Page* under *Opening times storage pages*.

-You even can register multiple pages if you want to make use of the inheritance principle.
+You even can register multiple pages, if you like to make use of an inheritance principle.
 The rule is, what comes first counts.
-For example if you define opening hours for monday on two pages the opening hours of the page that is listed first are taken.
+For example if you define opening hours for Monday on two pages the opening hours of the page that is listed first are taken.

 Closing days are inherited as well.
-However overriding makes no sense here.
+However, overriding makes no sense here.

 To get a better overview of bookings made for a room you also can specify a storage page for a rooms bookings.

-To do so register the designated storage page under *Booking storage page* and you are good to go.
-Future bookings are stored under that page, but bookings from the plugin's storage page are taken in account as well so you dont have to worry about old bookings.
+Register the designated storage page under *Booking storage page* and continue.
+Future bookings are stored under that page, but bookings from the plugin's storage page are taken in account as well so you don't have to worry about old bookings.

 ## Cleanup old Bookings